 WE HAVE RECENTLY MOVED as of 3/1/2019!
 We are now located at Coppermine Fieldhouse, located at 1400 Coppermine Terrace, Baltimore, MD 21209.
 Please note that addresses listed on online maps may refer to our old location.

-Our current locations at Coppermine are in Dance Room #1 and Dance Room #2 depending on the day.
+Our current location at Coppermine is in Dance Room #1.
 This provides us access to a sprung floor for our mats, plenty of space for rolling and throwing, and mirrors for studying form!

 “How we train in the dojo is exactly the same way we will show up in life.”